adconner/peft/doc/main.md

 rates between $A$ and $B$, we can therefore select $\gamma$ somewhere between
 $\frac{1}{\sqrt{\alpha}}$ and $\frac{1}{\alpha}$.

-Plot here on only this
+{{ gamma_plot }}

 ## Other methods of parameter efficient fine tuning

 Lets explore some additional ideas for parameter efficient fine tuning.
 Our motivation is to construct schemes which potentially improve over existing approaches (Lora, Dora, Tied-Lora) in dimensions such as tunable parameters needed and capacity per parameter.
-Other possible impovement metrics include generalization , avoiding forgetfulness, qualitative assesment of the tuned model output quality, and performance on benchmarks.
+Other possible improvement metrics include generalization , avoiding forgetfulness, qualitative assessment of the tuned model output quality, and performance on benchmarks.
 For simplicity, we currently focus on the metrics we can observe through train loss and tunable parameters, and to a lesser extent test loss.